-I am picking Palgwe IV as a starting point.
-It is an older form, created at the same time as the Kukki black belt forms—more on that later.
-While it has been largely supplanted in most schools by the newer Taegeuk, it remains a vestige of the older conception of Taekwon Do, i.e. when it had less of a sporting element.
+I am picking Palgwe IV as a starting point. it is an older form, created at the same time as the Kukki black belt forms—more on that later.
+While it has been largely supplanted in most schools by the newer Taegeuk, it remains a vestige of the older conception of Taekwondo Do, i.e. when it was more concerned with fighting and had less of a sporting element.

 To me, this form is really the beginning of the teaching of actual applications that the student is expected to learn.
-While the movements from the earlier forms can be used combatively, for the most part they are strung together to demonstrate movement and weight shifting.
+While the movements from the earlier forms can be used combatively, for the most part they are strung together to demonstrate movement, technique execution, and proper weight shifting.

 Sidebar: many forget that this opening stance incorporates both a defense and attack at the same time.
+The most vulnerable points on the legs are on the inner surface, so the feet rotate in to protect them.
+The pelvis posteriorly tilts to remove the curve of the lower back (lordosis), and the hands come forward to help guard the lower body.
 It really does mean “Ready”.

-The nest three moves consist of a double knife hand block, front kick, and forward spear hand.
+The next three moves consist of a double knife hand block, front kick, and forward spear hand.